hopsoft/hero/README.md

 Hero::Formula[:gather_news].add_step GatherNews::Google.new
 Hero::Formula[:gather_news].add_step GatherNews::Email.new
 ```

+Now we have a well structured application that is ready to grow.

 Notice how well organized our application is.
 Also note that we can write tests for each step independent of anything else.